Async/Await Tutorial: Fetching Data from an API

 Step 6: Understanding Async/Await

-keyword is used to pause the execution of the function until the Promise is resolved or rejected.
+Let's take a closer look at what's happening here.
+The async keyword before the fetchWeatherData function indicates that it returns a Promise.
+The await keyword is used to pause the execution of the function until the Promise is resolved or rejected.

-as saying, "Hey, I need to wait for this Promise to resolve before I can continue executing the code."
+Think of await as saying, "Hey, I need to wait for this Promise to resolve before I can continue executing the code."

 Step 7: Handling Errors

 What if the API request fails?
 We need to handle errors!
-Let's add a try-catch
+Let's add a try-catch block to catch any errors:

 async function fetchWeatherData() { try { const response = await fetch( "https://api.openweathermap.org/data/2.5/weather?q=London" ) const data = await response.json() console.log(data) } catch (error) { console.error("Error fetching weather data:", error) }}